 “Some nanomaterials, such as certain types of carbon nanotube (CNT), are reported as potentially harmful, but these do not currently seem to be in common usage in the UK.

 “In terms of risk, even problematic nanomaterials such as long, straight CNTs will not be hazardous as long as they are embedded in a solid, stable structure.

 “Risk only arises if workers are exposed to certain nanoparticles or nanofibres in the form of dusts or aerosols; this might occur during construction or demolition activities.”

 To find out more, please click the following link to read the full article here

-Safeline are licence waste disposal experts, for any hazardous building material please contact us on 01299 251083 for an expert survey or a quote on removal and disposal.
+Safeline are licenced waste disposal experts, for any hazardous building material please contact us on 01299 251083 for an expert survey or a quote on removal and disposal.